r3dg0d/detoxify-discord-py/README.md

 - Mess around with different data in cerebrum
 - Train emotional based detection for the data with cerebrum.js
 - Add a list of negative words that the machine could detect, and act upon based on the data.
-- Create a debug mode that tells what emotion the ai detects for each message.
-- Make the discord bot detect hatespeech, and other related content, and delete it.
+- Make the discord bot detect hatespeech, and other related content, and delete it. (using a dictionary of bad words, slurs, etc.)
 - Make the discord bot flag the data for mods.
 - Add an optional feature where the AI changes the subject.
 (What he was trying to say, was I need some chicken nuggies.)
 - Add a built-in URL to virustotal scan in the bot, that scans all URL's for malware, or uses a built-in link list with links to potential malware URL's.